Tips for Divorce

 Do not tell your children the details of your divorce litigation or use them in any way to get to your spouse.
 Do not alienate your children’s affections towards your spouse.
 Children need to be protected.

 Peter Van Aulen has been a divorce lawyer serving New Jersey for over 23 Years.
-If you have any questions about, a NJ Divorce call us today at 201-845-7400 for a free comprehensive in office consultation.
+If you have any questions about, a NJ Divorce call us today at 201-845-7400 for a free initial consultation.

 Even in the best of circumstances, a divorce in NJ is an emotionally challenging endeavor.
 The best circumstances rarely exist when a marriage is coming to an end.
 With that understood, there are some strategies to employ that work to make the divorce process at least somewhat easier for those involved.Realistic Expectations